Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/6_Machine_Learning_Course.md

         output_image = np.where(condition, image, bg_image)
 ```

-Utilize 'np.zeros(image.shape, dtype=np.uint8)' to remove the background and replace it with 'BG_COLOR'.
-'BG_COLOR' can be a color or an image.
+Utilize `np.zeros(image.shape, dtype=np.uint8)` to remove the background and replace it with `BG_COLOR`. `BG_COLOR` can be a color or an image.
 For colors, provide the RGB value, ensuring image size consistency with the camera size.

 ```py
 BG_COLOR = (192, 192, 192)  # gray
 ```

-(4) **Obtain Live Camera Feed**
+(4) Obtain Live Camera Feed

-By invoking the 'imshow()' function from the 'cv2' library, the camera image is displayed in the specified window.
+By invoking the `imshow()` function from the 'cv2' library, the camera image is displayed in the specified window.

 ```py
 cv2.imshow('MediaPipe Selfie Segmentation', result_image)
 ```

-The first parameter within the function brackets, "'MediaPipe Selfie Segmentation'", represents the window name, while the second parameter, "result_image", denotes the image to be displayed.
+The first parameter within the function brackets, **MediaPipe Selfie Segmentation**, represents the window name, while the second parameter, `result_image`, denotes the image to be displayed.

 ### 6.2.3 3D Object Detection